-Launching on 24th February, the partnership will see successful female employees from 1ST CENTRAL take part in a mentoring programme, providing support and advice to school-girls in Robertsbridge, East Sussex, designed to help them best plan for their careers after school.
+Launching on 24th February, the partnership will see a group of our successful female employees take part in a mentoring programme, providing support and advice to school-girls in Robertsbridge, East Sussex, designed to help them best plan for their careers after school.

 The mentors will hold 10 personalised, one-to-one, hour long development sessions, designed to build communication and interview skills, provide support in CV development and help with UCAS applications, revision techniques and time management.

 Each session between student and mentor is aimed to inspire the girls to unlock their full potential and demonstrate what career options are possible beyond school and university.
-In partnering with The Girls’ Network, 1ST CENTRAL aims to inspire the students to think big when it comes to planning their future career.
+In partnering with The Girls’ Network, we aim to inspire the students to think big when it comes to planning their future career.

-Commenting on the partnership, Cat Harris, Learning and Development Manager, at 1ST CENTRAL said: “Originally I contacted The Girls’ Network with the intention of providing support myself, however it soon became apparent that we have a number of inspiring women at 1ST CENTRAL and as such, we could offer a lot more to our future leaders.
+Commenting on the partnership, Cat Harris, Learning and Development Manager, said: “Originally I contacted The Girls’ Network with the intention of providing support myself, however it soon became apparent that we have a number of inspiring women at the company, and as such, we could offer a lot more to our future leaders.
 As we’re also the largest employer in the area, supporting this initiative is a great way for us to give back to the community.”

 Also commenting on the partnership, Becca Dean, Director and co-founder, of The Girls’ Network said: “It’s essential that the young girls understand that their social background should never hold them back in life, professionally or personally.
 We’re thankful to 1ST CENTRAL for agreeing to help mentor the girls; sharing their advice, experiences and guidance.”